SomeDer/plan-maker/README.md

 * An *event* is something that must be done at a certain time.

 ### First Invocation
 To print today's plan, run  `plan`.
-As you have no tasks defined, this will result in an error.
-The error message recommends to add a task or event.
+This will result in you being asked about when you sleep - please answer.
+This will create 2 recurring events to model your sleeping time.

 ### Adding Tasks
 * To add a task, run `plan task -n "task name"`.
 This will create a task that takes 1 hour and is due today.